 (audio return channel) work, then the HDMI link feature has to be turned on, on both devices and both devices have to have the ARC option.
 You also may need to use specific HDMI ports.

 It may also need to be on for AVR Standby Passthrough, but this will use more power in the AVR when it's in standby.
 Also, sometimes the sending device (say a BD player) may not send the correct audio to the AVR due to a "handshake" with the TV instead of with the AVR.

 The "handshake" may also override any settings that you may invoke in the devices, so that despite your best efforts, a certain audio signal may be sent instead of the signal you wish

 Certain inputs on TVs or AVRs may have different features associated with them.
-In order to have these function properly (ARC, 4K, etc), you need to use the correct input
+In order to have these function properly (ARC, 4K, etc), you need to use the correct input/output